 In 1924 he had two paintings, “Head of a Girl” and “Deposition”; in 1926 he had “Saint Joan”; in 1933 he had “Rima” and “Leda”; in 1935, he had “Apollo” and “Ballet Fantasy”; in 1936, there was “Poseidon and Aphrodite (unfinished)”, and in 1937, “Cupid and Psyche”.
 “Studio Composition”, in 1940, marked a break until “Jean”, his last, in 1953.
 All were oil paintings.

 A good few of these are mythological subjects.
 “Saint Joan” may have been suggested by Shaw’s play of the same name, which premiered three years prior.
 “Rima”, from 1933, has an interesting title, as it’s the name of the main character of W H Hudson’s 1904 novel, Green Mansions, which David Lindsay also admired.
-“Ballet Fantasy”, from 1935, was mentioned in a couple of newspaper reviews of the exhibition, so although I can’t find a picture of it (or of any of Barnes’s work, sadly), we do at least have a description of this one.
+“Ballet Fantasy”, from 1935, was mentioned in a couple of newspaper reviews of the exhibition, so although I can’t find a picture of it, we do at least have a description of it.
 According to The Stage, it was of “a nude figure, dancing with carefully pointed toes, in purple-blue light among mysterious pillars”; The West Sussex Gazette says this painting demonstrates Barnes’s “control of tone and decorative imagination.”

 The Exhibition catalogues give addresses for the artists.
 In 1926, Barnes is still at Lee High Road, but in 1933 he’s at The Crest, Mapledale Avenue, East Croydon.
 This is the address Margaret Lindsay gives when she travels to Madeira in 1932, and it’s also the address given when Barnes’s stepfather dies in June 1933.